 How a Successor Takes Over

-Estate administration does not always go smoothly from start to finish with the same person at the helm.
-A personal representative may resign, become incapacitated, pass away, or be removed by the court.
+Estate administration does not always go smoothly from start to finish with the same person in charge.
+The original personal representative may resign, become unable to serve, pass away, or be removed by the court.
 When that happens, the estate still needs someone in charge.
-That is where a successor personal representative comes in.
+A court may appoint a successor personal representative to continue the work.

 After appointment and qualification, a successor personal representative may be substituted in all actions and proceedings to which the former personal representative was a party, and no notice, process or claim which was given or served upon the former personal representative need be given to or served upon the successor in order to preserve any position or right the person giving the notice or filing the claim may thereby have obtained or preserved with reference to the former personal representative.

-A.R.S. § 14-3613This continuity provision is designed to keep things moving.
+A.R.S. § 14-3613This continuity provision keeps things moving.
 Creditors who already filed claims do not need to refile.
 Lawsuits involving the estate do not need to start over.
 The successor simply steps in where the predecessor left off.

 Same Powers, Same Responsibilities

-Unless the court orders otherwise, the successor personal representative has the same authority the former representative had.
-They can collect assets, pay debts, distribute property, and handle any unfinished business.
-The estate administration continues as if the original appointment never ended.
+Unless the court orders otherwise, the successor has the same authority the original personal representative had.
+They can collect estate assets, pay debts, distribute property, and handle any unfinished business.
+The administration continues as if the appointment never changed hands.

-This seamless transition matters because delays in estate administration can be costly.
+Delays in estate administration can be costly.
 Bills keep coming.
 Property still needs to be maintained.
-Creditor deadlines still run.
-By allowing the successor to step in with full authority immediately, Arizona law minimizes disruption to the estate and the people waiting for it to be settled.
+Remaining assets need to be collected and protected.
+By allowing the successor to step in with full authority, the law keeps the estate from stalling.